Exponential Lower Bounds on the Generalized Erd\H{o}s-Ginzburg-Ziv Constant: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank George Schaeffer and the Stanford Undergraduate Research in Mathematics program for support during the development of these results.
-We are also indebted to Jacob Fox for valuable guidance on the probabilistic method, and to Christian Reiher for general insights regarding the Erd{\H o}s-Ginzburg-Ziv problem.
+We indebted to Jacob Fox for valuable guidance on the probabilistic method, and to Christian Reiher for general insights regarding the Erd{\H o}s-Ginzburg-Ziv problem.
+We would also like to thank Jesse Geneson for the helpful comments he provided us with.